 The best birdwatching spots in Tobago

 With its beautiful beaches and tropical rainforests, it’s no wonder Tobago is an oasis for exotic, colourful birdlife.
 Explore the island’s incredible sceneries and you’ll be sure to find plenty of indigenous birds swooping over your head, chirping gleefully in their natural habitat.
+With over 260 species of bird, Tobago’s birdwatching is wonderfully rewarding.
 But where should you go for the best views of these beautiful creatures?
 We’ve collated the best spots in Tobago birdwatching enthusiasts will love.

 For a little slice of paradise, we suggest exploring the fascinating Little Tobago – a picturesque, small island that sits near the north-eastern coast of Tobago.
 With beautiful, crystal clear reefs surrounding it, this is the perfect spot for snorkelling and reef tours, but venture onto land and you’ll spot a myriad of birds soaring above.
 Red Footed and Browned Boobies make this area their home all year round, but mid-October is the best time to visit thanks to the arrival of the majestic Red Billed Tropic Birds and Audubon Shearwaters.
 The already vibrant area is made even more so by the arrival of the bright rose-coloured Roseates that migrate here in August and September, as well as the magnificent Peregrine Falcon, Merlins, Osprey and Bridles that fly around during this time, too.